pipesjs/core/README.md

 ) -> TransformBlueprint // Constructor that returns transform stream
 ```

-`pipe.async` function takes an async function and an opts object; returns a TransforBlueprint that can be used to create `transform streams`.
+`pipe.async` function takes an async function or a function that returns a promise and an opts object; returns a TransforBlueprint that can be used to create `transform streams`.

-If an `Async Function` is passed, it is run on each transform call and results awaited and then enqueud.
+If an `Async Function` is passed, it is run on each transform call and results awaited and then enqueued.

+If a `Function` is passed that returns a `promise`.
+The value that the promise resolves to is enqueued.

 Backpressure is handled automatically and if `stream` is cancelled, any live `future`s is gracefully shutdown.

 If the function doesn't return anything or returns `undefined`, nothing is written on the stream.